 Although she specializes in Mid-South region research, client research has led to researching records from various places in the United States, and countries including Australia, Ireland, Romania (South Russia), Würtemburg, and Sweden.
 Her most exciting success story was solving an Ireland research problem using autosomal DNA to prove the family links with no paper trail.

 Lynn was born and raised in Kentucky.
 She has lived in Fairborn, Ohio, Las Vegas, Nevada and currently lives in Tooele, Utah.
 Lynn is married to Robert Andersen.
-They have 9 children, 19 grandchildren, and 1 great grandchild.
+They have 9 children, 19 grandchildren, and 2 great grandchildren.
 When she is not doing genealogical research, Lynn enjoys reading romance novels and spending time with her family, especially her grand children.